 Amazon has updated their Send-to-Kindle support page to replace the cut-off date for Mobi support through Send-to-Kindle from "late 2022" to an equally vague "Beginning in early 2023...".

-Remember, when the change eventually does come into effect, your Kindle will still natively support and display any Mobi ebook files you load on to your reader by any means (such as over USB), other than emailed through the Send-to-Kindle service.
+Remember, when the change eventually does come into effect, your Kindle will still natively support and display any Mobi ebook files you load on to your reader over USB).
+Just not when emailed through the Send-to-Kindle service.

 11/8/2022